guykatzz/ReluplexCav2017/Readme.txt

    Verification (CAV).
 Heidelberg, Germany, July 2017.

-This file contains instructions for compiling Reluplex and for running the experiments described in the paper, and alsosome information on the Reluplex code and the various folders.
+This file contains instructions for compiling Reluplex and for running the experiments described in the paper, and also some information on the Reluplex code and the various folders.

 Compilation Instructions